DaveBenham/VenomModules/README.md

 The attenuverted CV is summed directly with the knob value, and the result is clamped to a value between 0 and 10 volts inclusive.

+Typically a Hold stage is preceded by a Move stage, in which case the envelope will already be at the Hold Level at the start of the stage.
+If not preceded by a Move, then the envelope instantly jumps to the Hold Level at the start of the stage.

+If the first envelope stage is a Hold at Level 0, and the envelope is retriggered, and Retrig From 0 is off, then Hold preserves the voltage at the time of retrigger instead of jumping to 0.

 ### Hold bottom controls: Time knob, CV input and attenuverter
 Specifies how long the Hold level is held constant before progressing to the next stage.

 The knob has an exponential scale, which normally would not allow for a length of 0.
 However, the minimum (fully counter-clockwise) value is interpreted as 0.

-Each positive volt of attenuverted CV doubles the length, and each negative volt halves the length.
+Each positive volt of attenuverted CV doubles the time, and each negative volt halves the time.
 Any effective length <= 0.001 sec is treated as 0.

 Note that a length of 0 is not truly zero - instead the stage will last exactly one sample.